prog4biol/pfb2019/README.md

 except IOError as ex:
   print("Can't find file:" , file , ': ' , ex.strerror  )
 ```
-> Here we created an except to catch any ValueError
+> Here we created an exception to catch any ValueError

 Let's Run it.
 ```bash